Position

 Responsibilities:

-• Collect, clean, and analyze healthcare data from various sources to identify trends and patterns.
+• Collect, clean, and analyze healthcare data from various sources.

-• Collaborate with healthcare professionals to understand data needs and provide actionable insights.
+• Collaborate with healthcare professionals and stakeholders to understand their data needs and provide actionable insights.

 Qualifications